What Are The Different Types of Marketing Concepts That You Should Know

 18. Influencer Marketing

 To get started with influencer marketing, like any other marketing, one company has to identify its target audience.
-Then has to find out who they follow the most.
-Which influencer is going to affect their decision in buying the most.
+Then it has to find out who they follow the most.
+And which influencer is going to affect their decision in buying the most.
 Once these answers are got, then the company is good to go for influence marketing.

 19. Buzz Marketing

 It especially happens on social media platforms.
 People share that content and create a very effective word of mouth.
-We talked about the word of mouth marketing before.
+We talked about word-of-mouth marketing before.
 So, buzz marketing can be called the initiator of word of mouth on social media platforms.

 20. Personalized Marketing